ilias404/SOC-Automation-Project/README.md

 ```
 systemctl restart filebeat
 ```
-Now let’s go back to the Wazuh dashboard and create a new index pattern to read the wazuh-archives-* logs.
+Now let’s go to the Wazuh dashboard and create an index pattern for wazuh-archives-* to query the archived logs.

 ![index1](/screenshots/index1.png)
 ![index2](/screenshots/index2.png)